oneart-dev/tmm-docs/my-trades.md

 Feel free to switch between these modes depending on how you wish to analyze your trades at any given moment.

+## Keyboard Shortcuts for Navigation

+Enhance your trading analysis with these keyboard shortcuts, designed for quick and efficient navigation through your trades:

+- **Space**: Toggle the expansion of a trade's details.
+- **Arrow Down** or **Tab**: Move to the next trade in the list.
+If you're on the last trade, this will advance to the next page.
+- **Arrow Up**: Move to the previous trade.
+If you're on the first trade, this will go back to the previous page.
+- **Enter**: Jump into typing the entry reason for the selected trade.
+Once you're done, hit **Tab** to complete and move to the next trade.

 ## Bulk Actions